nevetsosu/Auxilary-Adversarial-Noise/README.md

 # Classification Pipeline
 1. Convert jpg to png.
 This can be skipped if PNG already.
 2. Ensure resolution sizes are within bounds.
+3. Apply transparency fixes
-3. Classify original, if not recognized, remove image and do not continue.
+4. Classify original, if not recognized, remove image and do not continue.
-4. Generate altered logos
+5. Generate altered logos
-5. Classify altered
+6. Classify altered

 Instead of classifying the original and altered logos in two different steps (3 and 5), you can skip step 3 and the original image will be classified in step 5 along with the altered logos.
 Classifying the original first just shows if the original is even recognized, if the original isn't recognized, perturbations are not going to matter.